solliancenet/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

 3. To begin capturing metrics, you must first create an Experiment and then call `start_logging()` on that Experiment.
 The return value of this call is a Run.
 This root run can have other child runs.
 When you are finished with an experiment run, use `complete()` to close out the root run.
 Execute Step 10 to train four different models using differing amounts of training data and log the results to Azure Machine Learning.
 4. Now that you have captured history for various runs, you can review the runs.
 You could use the Azure Portal for this - go to the Azure Portal, find your Azure Machine Learning Workspace, select Experiments and select the UsedCars_Experiment.
 However, in this case we will use the AML SDK to query for the runs.
 Select and execute Step 11 to view the runs and their status.

-## Exercise 4 - Train remotely using Azure Batch AI
+## Exercise 4 - Train remotely using AML Compute
 Up until now, all of your training was executed locally on Azure Notebooks.
-Now you will execute the same logic targeting a remote Azure Batch AI cluster, which you will provision from code.
+Now you will execute the same logic targeting a remote AML Compute cluster, which you will provision from code.

-1. Read thru and then execute Step 12 in which you will create an Azure Batch AI cluster using code.
+1. Read thru and then execute Step 12 in which you will create an AML Compute cluster using code.
 Once your cluster is ready, you should see output similar to the following:
 ```
 Creating a new compute target...
 Creating